2017 San Jose State Spartans football team

 The 2017 San Jose State Spartans football team represented San Jose State University in the 2017 NCAA Division I FBS football season.
 The Spartans were led by first-year head coach Brent Brennan and played their home games at CEFCU Stadium.
 SJSU was a member of the Mountain West Conference in the West Division.
 They finished the season 2–11, 1–7 in Mountain West play to finish in a tie for fifth place in the West Division.

-Previous season

-The Spartans finished the 2016 season 4–8, 3–5 in Mountain West play to finish in a three-way tie for third place in the West Division.

-On November 27, 2016, head coach Ron Caragher was fired.
-Caragher finished at San Jose State with a four-year record of 19–30.
-Shortly thereafter, the school named Brent Brennan head coach.